omnt/iperf/README.md

 If you have a question about usage or about the code, please do *not* submit an issue.
 Please use one of the mailing lists for that.

-If you suspect there is a potential security issue, please contact the developers at:

-iperf@es.net

 Relation to iperf 2.x
 ---------------------